learn-co-curriculum/phase-3-ruby-oo-class-variables-and-class-methods-lab/README.md

 # Class Variables And Class Methods Lab

-## Objectives
+## Learning Goals

-1. Use class variables to keep track of data pertaining to a class.
+- Use class variables to keep track of data pertaining to a class.
-2. Define class methods to expose data pertaining to a class.
+- Define class methods to expose data pertaining to a class.

-## Overview
+## Introduction

 In this lab, we'll be dealing with a `Song` class.
 The `Song` class can produce individual songs.
 Each song has a name, an artist and a genre.
 We need our `Song` class to be able to keep track of the number of songs that it creates.